danielgatis/rembg/README.md

+# Rembg

-# OPEN TO WORK
+## OPEN TO WORK

 Hello everyone!

-I am currently looking for a new remote job opportunity and would greatly appreciate it if anyone could share any vacancies or opportunities they know of.
-If you happen to come across something, please consider letting me know.
+I’m currently looking for new remote job opportunities and would greatly appreciate your support.
+If you come across any openings or opportunities that might be a good fit, please don’t hesitate to share them with me.

-Thank you so much for your help and support!
+Thank you so much for your help—it means a lot!

-email: danielgatis@gmail.com
+Feel free to reach out to me via email: danielgatis@gmail.com

-# Rembg
+---

 [![Downloads](https://img.shields.io/pypi/dm/rembg.svg)](https://img.shields.io/pypi/dm/rembg.svg)
 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://img.shields.io/badge/License-MIT-blue.svg)